 JavaScript is a small programming language that works inside your web browser.

-It can be used to make areas of a web page glow, blink or change appearance.
-It can be used to check data entries that you make.
+We use JavaScript to check data entries that you make.
 For example, we use it to make sure that any dates you enter are in the correct date format.

 It is normally safe to turn JavaScript on.